2026 Workshop: Updating urban segregation computation with R

 - Code along crash course: visualising urban segregation

-- Site visit: Excursion to Rotterdam and Schiedam in relation to urban segregation.
+- Site visit: Excursion in relation to urban segregation.

 - Collective discussion: Avoiding the YARP syndrome (Yet Another R Package).